California home buyers tend to have a lot of questions about the real estate closing…

 Let’s start with the primary difference between FHA and conventional loans, before moving on to the mortgage insurance side of things.

-The main difference between these two financing options has to do with government backing.
-FHA loans are insured by the Federal Housing Administration, a government agency that falls under the Department of Housing and Urban Development.
+- FHA loans are insured by the Federal Housing Administration, a government agency that falls under the Department of Housing and Urban Development.

-Conventional loans, on the other hand, do not receive any government insurance backing.
-Generally speaking, FHA loans are easier to qualify for because they are partly insured by the government, giving lenders and added layer of protection.
+Generally speaking, FHA loans are easier to qualify for because they are partly insured by the government, giving lenders an added layer of protection.

 FHA Mortgage Insurance Premiums